 Why you should eat sprouted grains or sourdough bread.

 I have found that most people’s bodies struggle to digest grains.
-Yet these same bodies flourish with grains that have been sprouted.
-Sprouted grains are considered low glycemic, which is a wonderful benefit.
+Yet these same bodies flourish with grains that have been sprouted or are made with a sourdough culture.
+They are both considered low glycemic, which is a wonderful benefit.
 The pancreas needs huge amounts of B vitamins to deal with stress.
 Once a grain has been sprouted most bodies recognize it as a vegetable rather than a starch which requires digestive enzymes not pancreatic enzymes.
-Therefore, eating sprouted grains does not stress the pancreas.
-In 2008, the USDA Food Safety and Inspection Service (FSIS) ruled that sprouted grains are more akin to vegetables than to whole grain
+1 Therefore, eating sprouted grains does not stress the pancreas.
+In 2008, the USDA Food Safety and Inspection Service (FSIS) ruled that sprouted grains are more akin to vegetables than to whole grain.

-In addition, the sprouting process produces changes to the composition of the grain in numerous ways that make it a more beneficial food.
+In addition, the sprouting and sourdough process produces changes to the composition of the grain in numerous ways that make it a more beneficial food.
 This process produces vitamin C and increases the content of vitamins B, B2, B5 and B6.
 Carotene, which is converted to vitamin A, increases dramatically – sometimes as much as eight-fold.
-Sprouting also inactivates aflatoxins, which are toxins produced by fungus and are potent carcinogens found in grains.
+Sprouting or using a sourdough culture also inactivates aflatoxins, which are toxins produced by fungus and are potent carcinogens found in grains.

 When you use a sourdough starter to make bread it deactivates the inhibitors and increases the bio availability of nutrients.
 This is similar to what sprouting your grain does; only this is through starter cultures that are loaded with good bacteria and yeasts.
 Sourdough also imparts a delicious flavor like nothing else.